 Rosewood Phuket, Thailand

-On a hillside along the Andaman Sea’s Emerald Bay, Rosewood Phuket opened the doors to its 71 airy villas and pavilions last November.
+On a hillside along the Andaman Sea’s Emerald Bay sits Rosewood Phuket's 71 airy villas and pavilions .
 Centuries-old banyan trees dot the property, which centers around nearly 2,000 feet of pristine beachfront.
-The opening marked the launch of Asaya, Rosewood’s new, all-encompassing wellness program.
+You'll also find Asaya, Rosewood’s new, all-encompassing wellness program.
 In the spa, alternative therapies like reiki and sound therapy take center stage.
 Some treatments, including a salt scrub detox with volcanic clay wrap, last an indulgent four hours.
 For a truly transformative experience, guests can sign up for two-week programs, from high-intensity boot camps to inner peace workshops.

 Amanyara, Turks & Caicos